-Also, there’s another variant known as Windows 10 Pro for Workstation, which is basically Windows 10 Pro, but with some extra server-grade features.
-For instance, in this edition, the ReFS (Resilient File System) is the default file system instead of NTFS, adding fault-tolerance, optimization for large data volumes, and automatic error correction.
+Also, Microsoft offers another variant known as Windows 10 Pro for Workstation, which is technically Windows 10 Pro, but with some extra server-grade features.
+For instance, the ReFS (Resilient File System) is the default file system in this edition instead of NTFS, adding fault-tolerance, optimization for large data volumes, and automatic error correction.

 The Windows 10 Pro for Workstation license costs $309, and it’s available through the Microsoft Store.

 Windows 10 Pro vs. Home features comparison

 Here’s a complete list of features comparing Windows 10 Home vs. Windows 10 Pro and vs. Windows 10 Pro for Workstation:

 |Features||Windows 10 Home||Windows 10 Pro||Windows 10 Pro for Workstation|

 |Microsoft Defender Antivirus||Yes||Yes||Yes|

 |Digital pen & touch||Yes||Yes||Yes|

 |Battery saver mode||Yes||Yes||Yes|

 |Mobile device management||No||Yes||Yes|